sahmed9646/attendance/README.md

 A management can change the attendance value by simply clicking prefered dates.

 #Using Languages and framework
-PHP (I used object oriented way)
+PHP (I used object oriented way),
-MySQL
-Javascripts
-Ajax
-Bootstrap
+MySQL,
+Javascripts,
+Ajax,
+Bootstrap.
+Html,
+Css